 - Action Prologue: A fight between a guard and a man trying to rob the Crimean gold, who ends up being killed via bring tossed off the high-speed train (and Pierce then passes the body by.
 Avoids being a Big-Lipped Alligator Moment via a conversation between Pierce and the organizers of the gold transport, showing that this is a semi-regular occurrence and that the measures in place make stealing the gold an Impossible Mission).
 In the book it's further implied that Pierce himself hired the man to probe the train's defenses.

-- Bavarian Fire Drill: Part of the Widow's Weeds scam mentioned below (and done to prevent anybody from looking too closely at the "corpse"): Miriam "casually" mentions that her husband died of cholera when the policemen open the coffin.
+- Bavarian Fire Drill: Part of the Widow's Weeds scam (and done to prevent anybody from looking too closely at the "corpse"): Miriam "casually" mentions that her husband died of cholera when the policemen open the coffin.
 Obviously horrified at the possibility of infection, they stop checking.

 - Bodybag Trick: Agar hides inside a coffin to gain access to the train's vault.